-The external power cord (commonly referred to as a "shoreline") is located in a driver side compartment.
+The external power cord (commonly referred to as a "shoreline") is located in a compartment on the left (driver's) side of the motorhome.

 To connect to an external power source, remove the power cord from the utility compartment and plug it into a suitable power outlet box.